Skip to Content

 1. July is summer in Ireland

+Although it’s summer and that generally means you can expect warm weather in Ireland, dry sunny spells aren’t guaranteed.
 By July summer in Ireland is well underway, with average highs of 19°C/66°F and average lows of 12°C/54°F. There are plenty of daylight hours for exploring, with the sun rising at 05:01 and setting at 21:56 at the beginning of the month.
 If you’re following one of the itineraries from our Irish road trip library, these long days give you plenty of time to explore!

-2. Hope for the best and plan for the worst
+2. Always hope for the best, but plan for the worst

 We all deal with temperature differently, and where you’re from or have been living will play a role in what you need to pack for your trip.
 If you’re visiting Ireland from somewhere that regularly experiences temperatures of over 25°C/77°F, then July might still feel a little cold and you might want to pack some extra layers.
 The same goes if you’re visiting from a colder part of the world.